yalelikeyale/apiAssessment/README.md

 ### **Implementation**

 1. Clone the Repo
-2. Install the dependencies by executing `npm install package.json`
+2. Install the dependencies by executing `npm install`
 3. Create a file named ".env" that contains the following text:

    `API_KEY={ENTER YOUR API KEY HERE}`